krevan-dev/krevan-dev/README.md

 </div>

 ## My Story:
-<p>I am 33 years old, and I do not consider myself to be what you would call a developer... yet.
-I am currently toward that goal by attending a Full Stack Web Developer bootcamp.
-Right now, I would call myself a hacker more than anything, although I would not say that in the traditional picture that media would paint of it.
-Although I don't fluently know any coding languages, I instead know enough to attempt to understand what I see.
-I end up looking at code for a long time, while attempting to try to understand what I am looking at.
-Then I try to hack something together, or bend it to my will.
-Most of my experience has come from many prior years of World of Warcraft and modifying addons in LUA to do what I want.
-I even tried my hand at it one time.
-It didn't end well.</p>
+<p>I am a 34 year old US Army Veteran and Software Engineer.
+My development journey started when I was a teenager playing World of Warcraft and Rust.
+Playing games like that I would find mods for those games and make edits to them in order to make them do what I want.
+After joining the military post 9/11, and spending time as a Correctional Officer, I decided to try my hand at software development.
+I recently completed a Full Stack Web Developer bootcamp, which helped me learn how to use a large variety of languages including HTML, CSS, JavaScript, Bootstrap, VueJS, NodeJS and C#.
+I also learned some backend database software such as MongoDB and MySQL.</p>

 ## Stuff to know about me:
 <ul>
   <li>I've contributed to open-source repositories for games like World of Warcraft and Rust.
 (Check out my pinned repos.)</li>
   <li>I have 14 years experience in military(8) and law enforcement(6) fields.</li>
-  <li>I am a Hockey fan.
+  <li>I am a huge hockey fan.
 San Jose Sharks & Idaho Steelheads.</li>
-  <li>I am huge video game fan.
-I love exploring new worlds, and sometimes that is with other people.</li>
+  <li>I am a massive video game addict.
+I love exploring strange new worlds.</li>
   <li>I love gaming LAN parties and conventions.</li>
 </ul>